oblique/voron/README.md

 ## Output

-I only use RS-232 Serial port for text output, so you will need `minicom`.
+I only use RS-232 Serial port for text output, so you will need `minicom` or `screen`.
+Run:

+    minicom -b 115200 -D /dev/ttyUSB0

+OR

+    screen /dev/ttyUSB0 115200

 ## License